daormar/debasher/doc/design_doc_resident.md

   react to the end of a channel, for example to emit a final result.
 A hook would have to be called in the order of the input log, and replayed, like `process_data`, so that the state a module builds from it is the one it would have had without a crash.
 Not designed.
+- **A `Supervisor` that serializes rounds** (perhaps never done).
+It would track which nodes have reported `checkpoint_saved` for an epoch (today it only logs it), leave out the nodes that finished, and relay a trigger only when the previous round is complete or a time limit has passed; it could also put the epoch in the trigger, so that all the initiators number a round the same.
+It would avoid rounds that replace each other and would tell which epochs are complete cuts.
+It would not replace the rule that a newer round replaces an older one at a node, which holds whatever the source of the trigger (a person writing into the fifo of an initiator, a timer, a `Supervisor` relaunched by hand, a node relaunched in the middle of a round).
+It is doubtful because a manual trigger reaches the `Supervisor` as a command that it relays without interpreting, and serializing means interpreting `start_snapshot` and `shutdown`: how to add that for the triggers that a person writes is not clear, and it would only cover the nodes that report to the `Supervisor`.
+Not designed.